Introduction to branding

 See how this can be complicated?
 Some think a brand is a company, others think a brand is how they feel about an organisation, but in reality, a brand is a mixture of everything.

 A brand is defined as being a particular product or a characteristic that serves to identify the product.
-It could also be a logo, a font or a combination of many different aspects.
+It could also be a logo, whether designed by using an online logo maker tool or by a professional designer, a well researched font or a combination of many different aspects that helps to make your product memorable.
 Then comes the question of what is branding?

 Branding is a series of activities undertaken by marketing teams to help create an association between a potential customer and a product.
 Essentially, things that will help you to connect a company and a product with certain designs and feelings.